spdk/spdk/lib/bdev/virtio/README.md

   scsi and blk.
 If these should be separate, then this driver should be renamed to something scsi specific.
 * Add reset support.
-* Finish cleaning up "eth" references.
-This includes filenames like virtio_ethdev.c and "eth" in various API calls.
 * Understand and handle queue full conditions.
-* Clear interrupt flag for completions - since we are polling, we do not need the virtio-scsi backend to signal completion.
-* Check interrupt flag for submission.
-If the backend requires an interrupt, we need to signal it.
-* Change read/write to use READ_16/WRITE_16 to handle LBA > 4G.
-We can add
-  a basic check and bail during enumeration if INQUIRY indicates the LUN does not support >= SBC-3.
 * Automated test scripts for both PCI and vhost-user scenarios.
 * Document Virtio config file section in examples.
 Should wait on this until enough of the above items are implemented to consider this module as ready